Healthy Congregation Team

 The team facilitates the hospitality time immediately following our Sunday Morning worship.
 They set-up coffee and tea, along with light refreshments for guests and members to enjoy.

 This team is responsible for facilitating new members joining the church, coordinating the recruitment of church volunteers, and nurturing the development of church leaders.
-The members of this team communicate and coordinate activities with Petal Leads, the Nominating Team and the Welcoming Team, as well as with Church Staff.
+The members of this team communicate and coordinate activities with Operation Leads, the Nominating Team and the Welcoming Team, as well as with Church Staff.

 Meeting Time: (variable)